coinwink/Coinwink/README.md

 # Coinwink

-Coinwink is an automated web application for creating and sending crypto-currency (Bitcoin, Ethereum...) price alerts via e-mail.
+Coinwink is an automated web application for creating and receiving crypto-currency (Bitcoin, Ethereum...) price alerts via e-mail and SMS.
 It can run on a standard shared hosting web server.

 The application gets price and coin data from [coinmarketcap.com](http://coinmarketcap.com/) API.

-Application stack: JavaScript, JQuery, PHP, MySQL, minimal Wordpress backend and HTML5 Blank Theme.
+Application stack: JavaScript, JQuery, PHP, MySQL, minimal Wordpress back-end.

 This repository provides the source code for the application.
 See installation instructions below.

-## How it works?

-The app doesn't use accounts.
-Anyone can create alert instantly.
-User will receive an unique ID that can be used to delete alerts.
-With the last deleted alert also the ID and e-mail address are deleted from the database.
-E-mails and IDs are deleted also when there are no active alerts left.

 ## Quick installation instructions

-First you need to install Wordpress and download [HTML5 Blank Theme](http://html5blank.com/).

-Then upload coinwink-html5-child-theme to your themes folder and activate it.
-Create a new empty home page and set it to use Coinwink Template.
+First do a clean install of Wordpress.

+Then upload all files and folders from this repository to your Wordpress installation directory.
+This will place custom Coinwink theme and Coinwink login user accounts plugin in their proper locations.

+To be able to see favicon, extract all files from the favicon.zip file to the same home directory and then edit img paths in header.php

-Upload create_db.php (see script-files folder) on your server, edit database login details and then open this file in your browser (run it once).
+Edit database login details in coinwink_auth_sql.php file and then open coinwink_create_db.php file in your browser (run it once).
 This will create database tables.

-Also upload backend.php and coin_list.php on your server.
-Edit your database login details.
+To be able to send emails, edit your mail settings in coinwink_auth_email.php and coinwink_auth_email_functions.php files.

+In Wordpress admin, first activate the Coinwink theme.
+Then create a new empty home page and set it to use "Coinwink - Home" template.
+Set this newly created page as the default homepage in Settings->Reading.

+To be able to use Coinwink with accounts, in your Wordpress admin create two additional pages with permalinks /account/ and /changepass/ with "Coinwink - Account" and "Coinwink - Changepass" templates.
+In /account/ page add the following shortcode: "[custom-register-form]" (without quotes).
+In Wordpress Settings->General check "Anyone can register".
+Then activate Coinwink Login plugin.

+Open backend_email.php in your browser to get initial data for the app.
+After that, you can open and start using your newly installed Coinwink app.

+Note: If you are running your Coinwink instance in a subfolder, e.g. domain.com/coinwink, then increase the link[3] number in template-home.php on line 903.
+In this 'domain.com/coinwink' example, the number should be link[4].
+Then you will be able to see the coin data in the drop-down list.

-backend.php is checking the current price agains existing alerts and sending e-mails when it is time to alert.
-To protect users' privacy, it automatically deletes from the database e-mail addresses that no longer have active alerts.
-No private data is kept in Coinwink database.
-It also gets coin data as JSON and submits it into the MySQL database.
-During the coinwink.com page load, the page takes this JSON from MySQL and presents it as price information for each coin - this helps to avoid too many direct calls to the API.
-The backend.php script needs to run each few minutes.
-On the production version the cron for this script is set to */3 minutes.
-Keep in mind that coinmarketcap.com API updates each 5 minutes.
+PHP files starting with "backend_" are scripts for checking prices and sending alerts.

+backend_email.php in particular also gets coin data as JSON and puts it into the local MySQL database - this helps to avoid too many direct calls to the API.
+During the Coinwink page load, the page takes this JSON from MySQL and presents it as price information for each coin, and also creates option values for the coins drop-down list.
-coin_list.php gets coin dada from coinmarketcap.com API, converts this data into a html string and puts it into a database for the "Coin to watch:" input field on the front end.
-Because coin list is not updating frequently, the cronjob for this file is set to */12 hours.

-Files from the favicon folder upload to your root directory.

-For web spam protection the [Captcha](https://wordpress.org/plugins/captcha/) plugin is being used.
-In Wordpress Settings->Coinwink click Enable.
+The "backend_" php scripts need to run each few minutes.
+On the production version the cron for these scripts is set to */3 minutes.
+Keep in mind that coinmarketcap.com API updates every 5 minutes.

+For web spam protection Coinwink is using Captcha by BestWebSoft plugin.
+Do not use any version of this plugin that is higher than 4.3.0.
+Captcha protection is enabled only when creating alerts without the Coinwink account.

-For filterable select the [Select2](https://select2.github.io/) is being used.
+For filterable drop-down select the [Select2](https://select2.github.io/) is being used.

+For downloading the new coin logos and for updating the existing ones, a separate script was created and is available at this [cryptocurrency-logos](https://github.com/dziungles/cryptocurrency-logos) repository.